Reproductive Freedom Amendment

-Vote YES to enshrine this right in the Virginia Constitution.
+Vote YES to enshrine Reproductive Freedom in the Virginia Constitution.

 What it does

-This amendment will protect access to contraception, IVF, miscarriage care, and abortion (up to the 3rd trimester) and protect providers who deliver that care.
+This amendment will protect access to contraception, IVF, miscarriage care, and abortion (through the 2nd trimester), and protect providers who deliver that care.

 Ballot Wording